By helping you understand what you can do in English.

 A Nova Scotia nominee

-An international graduate with a valid work and graduate permit
+An international graduate with a valid work or post graduate permit

 Yes.
 We offer testing services throughout of Nova Scotia.
 You can meet an assessor face-to-face or take a computer-based version of the test at one of our proctor sites (i.e. library, employment center and so on) near you.